FootureX/FootureX/README.md

 ## ⭐ FootureX

-We are not just building a game.
-We are building the future of football.
+We will create a digital football era...

 ---